 Masks

-Alaska, St. Michael's new Norton Sound, Eskimo, Shaman's Mask of Inua, with spirit helpers, c.
+Alaska, St. Michael's new Norton Sound, Shaman's Mask of Inua, with spirit helpers, c.
 1880

 Polychrome wood